sagemath/trac_to_gh/Issue 4487.md

 # Issue 4487: add method to evaluate characters of permutation and matrix groups

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4487

 Original creator: wdj